cekit/cekit/docs/caching.rst

 Listing cached artifacts
 ^^^^^^^^^^^^^^^^^^^^^^^^
-To list all artifact known to a Cekit cache you need to run following command:
+To list all artifact known to a CEKit cache you need to run following command:

 .. code:: bash